 Connect with Safe Space Collaboration and start to break the culture of silence around Modern Slavery in supply chains.

-Safe Space Collaboration LLP was founded by colleagues who had identified the necessity for a different approach to dealing with issues of modern slavery and human rights abuses in order to uncover hidden practices and overcome them in a proactive and sustainable manner.
+Safe Space Collaboration have identified the necessity for a different approach to dealing with issues of modern slavery and human rights abuses in order to uncover hidden practices and overcome them in a proactive and sustainable manner.

 Business continuity and resilience are two sides of the same coin.
 Supply chain webs that collaborate to share information and horizon scan together to anticipate what and where challenges may arise, and are proactive in dealing with that information are more likely to be resilient to crises.
 Where incidents occur, collaborative supply chain webs that learn through their shared experiences and learnings are most likely to see continuous improvements in their organisations ability to deal with the risk of modern slavery challenges.